delaneyj/alien-signals-go/README.md

 ## Credits

-This is a Dart port of the excellent [stackblitz/alien-signals](https://github.com/stackblitz/alien-signals) library.
+This is a Go port of the excellent [stackblitz/alien-signals](https://github.com/stackblitz/alien-signals) library.